Field Study Minor

 Enrolment Limit: 10 students

-Fees: In addition to the regular McGill fees, students will be required to pay the additional costs associated with delivering the courses in the field.
-These costs include airfare, local travel, all food and accommodation, special admission fees for parks and museums, as well as other field costs.
+In addition to regular McGill fees, students must cover additional costs for field courses, including airfare, local travel, food and accommodation, special admission fees for parks and museums, and other field-related expenses.
 Fee details for the upcoming semester are available at mcgill.ca/arctic/program-fees.

-Prerequisites: The Arctic Field Study Semester is intended for students in their final two years.
+The Arctic Field Study Semester program is intended for students in their final two years.
 A CGPA of 3.00 and higher is recommended.

 Website: mcgill.ca/bfss